minnieoo/sanrio/README.md

 - Profit

 ### Licensing
 This theme is licensed under the MIT license.
-Please refer to the [LICENSE](./LICENSE) file for more details regarding rigths and limitations.
+Please refer to the [LICENSE](./LICENSE) file for more details regarding rights and limitations.